How to Get Rid of Hiccups: 15 Tricks That Could Work

 Have some peanut butter

-A big spoonful of peanut butter is a classic cure if you’re pondering how to get rid of hiccups.
+A big spoonful of peanut butter like this one is a classic cure if you’re wondering how to get rid of hiccups.
 In the process of chewing and getting it off your tongue and teeth, your swallowing and breathing patterns are interrupted.
-And hence, the hiccups will be history.
-These are the reasons you might be getting hiccups in the first place.
+Some experts think the nut butter helps by coating the esophagus, but most think it has more of a mental calming effect which helps you control your breathing, according to the Guardian.
+Want to stop them before they start?
+Check out the reasons you might be getting hiccups in the first place.

 Enjoy a little honey